TERUMÁ

 ÉXODO XXI:1-XXIV:18

-CONTIENE 24 MITSVOT POSITIVAS Y 29 PROHIBICIONES
+CONTIENE 24 MITZVOT POSITIVAS Y 29 PROHIBICIONES

 42. Éxodo 21:2 Leyes referentes a un esclavo hebreo